playgameservices/play-games-plugin-for-unity/samples/README.md

 > should be dragged into the Android Build Settings
 > (`File &gt; Build Settings &gt; Android`).

-## Configuration for QuizRacer
-This is a real-time multi-player game.
-Create the achievements:

-Make sure real-time multiplayer is enabled.

-1. Name: "Play"<br/>
-    Description:  "Play Quiz Racer"
-2. Name: "Score"<br/>
-    Description: "Score at least 1 point"
-3. Name: "Win"<br/>
-    Description: "Win a match"
-4. Name: "Lose"<br/>
-    Description: "Lose a match"
-5. Name: "Don't play"<br/>
-    Description: "Don't play a match"

-Use `QuizRacer.GPGSIds` for the constants class when setting up the game.

 ## Configuration for SmokeTest
 This is a sample demonstrating each function.

-Make sure Save Games, Real-time and Turn-based multiplayer are enabled.

 Events: